LibertyDSNP/spec/pages/DSNP/UserData.md

 * A DSNP User Id
   * Implementations MUST ensure that the principal invoking this Operation is this user, or a transparent chain of delegation from the user to the principal exists.
-* The index of the `publicKey_keyAgreement` key pair used to encrypt any private data in the operation.
+* The index of the `keyAgreementPublicKeys` key pair used to encrypt any private data in the operation.
   (If only unencrypted user data types are included, the key index may be omitted.)
 * A map containing the set of data types to update as the keys, and tuples consisting of (1) the schema version used to encode the data type, and (2) a list where each element includes a data chunk and its associated entity tag, as the values.